vmallet/ida-plugins/README.md

 * [VT-IDA Plugin](https://github.com/VirusTotal/vt-ida-plugin): This is the official VirusTotal plugin for Hex-Rays IDA Pro.
 This plugin integrates functionality from VirusTotal web services into the IDA Pro's user interface.<br>
 _Updated: 2020 10 05 &nbsp;&nbsp; Language: Python_

+* [wilhelm](https://github.com/zerotypic/wilhelm): Alternative API for IDA and Hex-Rays. wilhelm is an API for working with IDA, and in particular the Hex-Rays decompiler.
+It aims to wrap around the existing SDK's API, plus provide additional features and concepts that make reverse engineering easier.<br>
+_Updated: 2022 02 03 &nbsp;&nbsp; Language: Python_

 * [Win32 LST to Inline Assembly](https://github.com/binrapt/ida): Python script which extracts procedures from IDA Win32 LST files and converts them to correctly dynamically linked compilable Visual C++ inline assembly.<br>
 _Updated: 2009 07 10 &nbsp;&nbsp; Language: Python_